 And it's just, yeah, they've already won that messaging.

-Well, I mean, caravan is also an unfortunate term for them to use because the right wing was all obsessed with the caravans coming from south of the border.
+Well, I mean, caravan is also an unfortunate term for them to use because the right wing was all obsessed with the caravans coming from South Carolina.

-Yeah, although I do think that there is the potential for this to go really bad because I think a lot of the people who might be drawn to that would be violent type.
+Although I do think that there is the potential for this to go really bad, because I think a lot of the people who might be drawn to that would be violent type.

-Even if he'd won the election, which he hasn't, we have a right to not let him beat the president because they claim Trump was this Russian agent with no proof.
+Even if he'd won the election, which he hasn't, we have a right to not let him be the president because they claim Trump was this Russian agent with no proof.

 And if you think that he was just speaking and then accidentally said that they put together a voter fraud organization, then you might reach the conclusion that Alex is presenting.